johnwcowan/r7rs-work/StructuresCowan.md

 ## Issues

- 1. How do we specify which union tag to use when packing?
+ 1. How do we represent C unions in the schema?

 ## Procedures